ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 export K8S_VERSION=<your_k8s_version (e.g. 1.0.3)>
 ```

-Every machine in `NODES` will be deployed as a Node (Minion), and you need to choose one of the `NODES` as Master, see below:
+Every machine in `NODES` will be deployed as a Node, and you need to choose one of the `NODES` as Master, see below:

 In `cluster/` directory: